 - At the foot of the spillway.

-- When the gradient suddenly changes from a steep to the flat slope.
+- When the gradient suddenly changes from a steep to a flat slope.

 - When a rapid flow meets a streaming flow having a larger depth.